Polycystic Ovarian Syndrome – PCOS

 Naturopathic Treatment of PCOS

 - Hormone Testing – As you’ve probably learned, hormones are complex!
 Testing for hormones is the only way to reliably measure hormones and enables our Naturopaths to make accurate treatment decisions that are specific to the individual.
 There are a variety of options available including blood hormone testing, saliva and urine.
 Read more about our Pathology testing here.
+Discover why we measure hormones through saliva and blood.

 - Addressing the Underlying Causes – As we explained, insulin resistance, excess weight, and stress can be major contributing factors to the hormone imbalances evident in PCOS.
 Therefore, dietary and lifestyle changes are an imperative basis to PCOS management and treatment.